Making an Impact as an Intern

 Written by: Skylar Johnston, TSG intern and senior at NC State University

-Sheldon Wolitski, CEO and Founder of The Select Group (TSG), established the company based around the mantra of, “impacting lives, one positive experience at a time.”
+Sheldon Wolitski, founder of The Select Group (TSG), established the company based around the mantra of, “impacting lives, one positive experience at a time.”
 If I could sum up my internship experience at TSG in one sentence, this would be it.

 Throughout my 10 short weeks at The Select Group, I have accomplished so much more than I could have ever imagined and made an impact I won’t soon forget.

 Walking through the glass double doors at TSG headquarters in Raleigh on the first day gave me such a rush of emotions.
 I was excited to start my internship but also extremely nervous.
 TSG welcomed all its interns with open arms, making us feel like a part of the family.

 The first half of my workday was spent in what’s called ‘the Raleigh pit.’
 This is an open recruiting space that allows collaboration between recruiters, account managers, and upper management.
 Sitting in the middle of this organized chaos revealed my competitive side.
 I called IT candidates and submitted over 25 job seekers for interviews with local hiring managers.
 Seeing the impact that I had on these candidates and their job search was gratifying.